KeltonMVP/rules/docs/wiki-info/website/statistics.en.md

 * Boats
 * Aircraft

-The four sub-categories include all vehicles available in the DealerShip, both premium and non-premium.
+The four sub-categories include all vehicles available in the Dealership, both premium and non-premium.

 Each vehicle has some information about it under its own image:

 * Model name
-* Price in DealerShip
+* Price in Dealership
 * Number of vehicles of this type owned by all server players.

 If you press on the number of vehicles of a certain type owned by server players, the website will redirect you to a page containing a table with information.